govbyideas/gbi/README.md

 # GBI - Government By Ideas
-The full document is readable here <a href="https://govbyideas.github.io/gbi/">Government by Ideas</a>
+The full document is readable at <a href="https://govbyideas.github.io/gbi/">Government by Ideas</a>